localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 ## How do we use LocalStack in CI?

 By running our cloud deployment & test suite locally, we were able to demystify critical pain points of the local cloud developer experience, which further helped us improve the parity, performance, and robustness of our core cloud emulator.
 However, we wanted to extend that improved developer experience across continuous integration (CI) pipelines with LocalStack.
-While it is easy just to use LocalStack as a drop-in replacement for AWS, and run tests just like we would do it locally, it is hard to retrieve detailed API telemetry, critical CI analytics, and discover flaky tests that need remediation.
+While it is easy just to use LocalStack as a drop-in replacement for AWS, and run our test suites just like we do it locally, it is hard to retrieve detailed API telemetry, critical CI analytics, and discover flaky tests that need remediation.

 This led us to embark on a journey to identify the missing puzzle pieces in the LocalStack CI experience.
 It made us build internal homegrown systems, which have now spun into critical LocalStack features that we continue to leverage for our CI pipelines.